How Much Does a Reverse Osmosis Water Filter System Cost in 2025?

 NSF Rating

 The National Sanitation Foundation sets ratings for water treatment filters that guarantee the system’s level of filtration.
-The common ratings of reverse osmosis systems include 42, 53, 401, and 58.
-The higher a system's NSF rating, the more you pay.
+The higher a system's NSF rating, the higher the cost.

 Labor